 In addition, TransferWise is also my go-to tool to transfer money from one currency to another because it is the cheapest and most reliable option.
 This comes particularly handy when your clients or customers are using different currencies and you have to exchange them all the time. #digitalnomadproblems

-Yes, you need a travel or international health insurance.
+Yes, you need travel or international health insurance.
 I will not get tired of telling people how important this is.
 Many want to save money and don’t get one, thinking that they will be ok.
 (Read here why this is a very dangerous thought.)
 While some insurance providers are indeed pricey, there are a few very reasonable options out there:

 World Nomads has been around for quite a while and is a fantastic and very reliable option for many travelers.
 They don’t only cover your health but also your equipment.
 So if you are traveling with expensive gear, like a decent camera, you could get insurance for that, too.
-In comparison to other insurance providers World Nomads is also fairly cheap which is perfect if you want to save money but still be on the save side.
+In comparison to other insurance providers, World Nomads is also fairly cheap which is perfect if you want to save money but still be on the safe side.